Emotional Freedom Technique

 What to expect from an EFT/hypnosis session

 An EFT session can be booked as a face-to-face appointment, online via a secure platform or by telephone.
 Depending on the issue presented, your therapist may also ask you to speak to your medical practitioner prior to therapy.
+EFT should not replace medical treatment, but should be used as a complementary form of support.

 During your appointment, your EFT practitioner will explain exactly what EFT is and how it can help you.
 They will also help you to identify what you would like help with, your goals and your expectations of therapy.